-Sales to customers in countries other than the United States represented 3% and 2% of the Company's total gross sales during fiscal years 2014 and 2013, respectively.
+Sales to customers in countries other than the United States represented 3% of the Company's total gross sales during each of fiscal years 2015 and 2014.
 International sales are based upon the location that predominately represents the final destination of the products delivered to the Company's customers.